smithchrisc-sg/climate-risk-rag-aws/docs/reference/REUSABLE_PROMPTS_v2.md

       a. first from the trigger messaging from the previous stage
       b. then from the full pipeline path available so far
 - DO NOT UNDER ANY CIRCUMSTANCE USE ACCOUNT NUMBER 614290363854.
 Check to be sure we are using the correct solve-global profile anytime we're doing anything that involves an account number - suchas creating ARNs
+- When designing a lambda that calls an external service like textract or comprehend, as a first assumption, design it async with an initiator lambda and another to receive the response, to avoid paying for synchronous idle time

 **CURRENT STATUS:**
 - Available in PROJECT CONTEXT SUMMARY and NEXT STEPS documents as specified above